exasol/project-keeper/doc/system_requirements.md

 `req~verify-dependencies-file~1`

-PK verifies that the repository contains a `dependencies.md` file that contains a Markdown table with all dependencies (name + link), and their licenses (name + link).
-PK groups the table into sections for compile, runtime, test anbd plugin dependencies.
+PK verifies that the repository contains a `dependencies.md` file that contains a Markdown table with all dependencies, and their licenses.
+The table contains URL to dependency and license websites.
+PK groups the table into sections for compile, runtime, test and plugin dependencies.

 The dependencies table also includes the build plugins.